Polinafix/On-the-Map/README.md

 The login view accepts the email address and password that students use to login to the Udacity site.
 When the user taps the Login button, the app will attempt to authenticate with Udacity’s servers.
 Clicking on the Sign Up link will open Safari to the Udacity sign-up page.
 If the login does not succeed, the user will be presented with an alert view specifying whether it was a failed network connection, or an incorrect email and password.
+Users can also login with their Facebook account.

 &nbsp;![img1](https://i.imgur.com/1ur8mNE.gif)